Did you know that being in nature can calm your mind, heal your body, and improve your mental functions?

 This one made me feel like I was in the Lord of the Rings .
 This Celtic piece is composed by Peder Helland and contains gentle flute and harp tunes.
 Its gentle, soothing tune is great for relaxing.

 This gentle piano piece is accompanied by the gentle sound of a water stream.
 Like Track #3, the video is a collage of different pictures of nature.
 If you like this, check out this track with a more sweet and romantic vibe.

 5) Deep Sleep Music #1

 This video is a collage of different clips of nature, from sheep running across a mountain to flowers swaying in the wind to snowy landscapes!
 Just watching the video is consciousness raising.
-It reminds us that we are one speck in this universe, that we have a responsibility to care for this Earth, and not to get lost in our problems.
+It reminds us that we are one speck in this universe and not to get lost in our problems.
 I recommend to listen to the music and watch the video at the same time.